 3. Fill out the CSS Profile

-Applying to a private institution (i.e., not a state or public college)?
+Applying to one or more private institutions (i.e., not a state or public college)?

-Many private institutions require the College Scholarship Service Profile to determine financial aid.
-This form gives access to more than $9 billion for thousands of undergraduate, graduate, and professional students.
-Check with each school you're applying for to see if you need to complete the CSS Profile.
+Many private schools require the College Scholarship Service Profile to determine financial aid.
+This form gives access to more than $9 billion in aid for thousands of undergraduate, graduate, and professional students.
+For each school you're applying to, check to see if you need to complete the CSS Profile.

 4. Talk to your parents about your financial aid eligibility

 Once you fill out the FAFSA, you'll receive your Student Aid Report (SAR).
 This document provides basic information about your eligibility for financial aid.
-It's important that you sit down to discuss this with your parents to make sure you're both on the same page when it comes to college costs.
+It's important that you sit down to discuss this with your parents or guardian to make sure you're all on the same page when it comes to college costs.

-This also gives you the opportunity to review the answers to your FAFSA to make sure you didn't make any mistakes that could impact your aid eligibility.
+This also gives you the opportunity to review the answers on your FAFSA to make sure you didn't make any mistakes that could impact your aid eligibility.

 5. Compare schools by cost

 Most students have a few top picks for colleges rather than a single school they're set on.
-Usually, parents and students are looking at how they can get the best bang for their buck.
+Usually, students and their families are looking at how they can get the best bang for their buck.

 That's where our free NitroScore tool can help.
 Using this tool, you can compare costs at different school, post-college salaries for different majors and see future loan cost projections to give you an idea of the financial implication of your decision.